- Mars Bar History And Information

 Slogans For The Mars Bar

-I used to eat the American version of the Mars bar when i was younger.
-I always liked it, thinking it was better then the more plain “chocolate bars” out there.
-Mars bars added something extra to the mix, and i liked that a lot more then just plain chocolate slabs like many candies were back in the day.
-Now i guess the Mars bar has more competition out there then it used to have.
-Even though i have more options then i used to, it is still one of my favorites.
-I have less experience with the European Mars candy but i still think it is pretty cool.
+I used to eat the American version of the Mars bar when I was younger.
+I always liked it, thinking it was better than the more plain “chocolate bars” out there.
+Mars bars added something extra to the mix, and I liked that a lot more than just plain chocolate slabs like many candies were back in the day.
+Now I guess the Mars bar has more competition out there than it used to have.
+Even though I have more options than I used to, it is still one of my favorites.
+I have less experience with the European Mars candy but I still think it is pretty cool.

 Mars Bar Vs Hershey’s Bar

 One competitor of the Mars bar is the Hershey’s Bar, which In terms of market share, Hershey’s has surpassed Mar’s ability to outrank in market share and sales.
 In 2017 for example, the market share of Hershey’s was at 43.8%, while the market share for Mars was at the close second of 30%.
 Perhaps the success of Hershey’s has been due to its ability to stick with the name brand and incorporate its new creations with varying ingredients.
 Mars, on the other hand, has developed its Mars candy bar to be called something entirely different.

 The original Mars bar, developed in Britain, was made with caramel, nougat, and milk chocolate.
 Although there are varying types of nougat, white nougat has four main ingredients, egg whites, sugar, nuts, and honey together.
 In 2002, the shortly-lived reconstruction of the Mars candy name came about.
 To introduce the new bar to appeal to more women and youth, Mars created a bar with the same ingredients but slightly modified, lighter nougat, thinner chocolate, and a smaller bar.